 Also, if your company can afford an individual membership in IFSH ($4000 annual fee), that will go an additional long way toward making sprout research projects a high priority at IFSH.
 There is also the option for individual companies to undertake research projects, taking advantage of IFSH resources and expertise.

 The sprout industry is small.
 Therefore, our funds are not large.
 That is why we need your help.
-Please consider making a donation toward the IFSH membership fee.
-If you have any questions, contact the ISGA office at email@example.com.
+Please consider making a recurring donation toward the IFSH membership fee.
+If you have any questions, contact the ISGA office at firstname.lastname@example.org.

-You may make your donation online or send a check to the ISGA Office noting that it is for IFSH Membership.
+You may make your donation online (below) or send a check to the ISGA Office noting that it is for IFSH Membership.

 Thanks, on behalf of a stronger sprout industry.